ShadowWizardHades/ShadowWizardHades/README.md

 # AccountZero
 **`Junior Fullstack Developer`**

+- 🔭 I will be working on my Portfolio
+- 🌱 I’m currently learning Rails and Docker
+- 💬 Ask me about anything, i try to help
+- 📫 How to reach me: ...
+- 😄 Pronouns: Look at my profile :)
+- ⚡ Fun fact: I actually play with rubics cube, i have a collection of different cubes

 ## About me
 I am a developer with a passion for exploring various programming languages.
 After taking a brief hiatus from programming, I am excited to return and reignite my love for coding